-“Black people have thicker skin than Whites” is a belief held by many White Americans.
+“Black people have thicker skin than white people” is a belief held by many white Americans.
 Such stereotypes lead to underestimating the pain level of Black people.
-At times, White Americans will fail to even recognize that a person of color is in pain and needs help.
+At times, white Americans will fail to even recognize that a person of color is in pain and needs help.

-Furthermore, when White Americans recognize pain in a Black person, they believe that Black people experience pain differently.
-In one sobering study published by Proceedings of the National Academies of Science (PNAS), the authors asked White participants to evaluate the amount of pain they would feel across eighteen scenarios, for example, “I slam my hand in the door” (2).
-Then, the same participants were asked to rate the pain of gender-matched Black or White targets across the same 18 scenarios.
-The participants also had to complete a 15-item measure about whether they endorsed beliefs about biological differences between Blacks and Whites.
+Furthermore, when white Americans recognize pain in a Black person, they believe that Black people experience pain differently.
+In one sobering study published by Proceedings of the National Academies of Science (PNAS), the authors asked white participants to evaluate the amount of pain they would feel across 18 scenarios, for example, “I slam my hand in the door” (2).
+Then, the same participants were asked to rate the pain of gender-matched Black or white targets across the same 18 scenarios.
+The participants also had to complete a 15-item measure about whether they endorsed beliefs about biological differences between Black people and white people.
 Here are some examples from the measure:

-- Blacks' nerve endings are less sensitive than Whites’
+- Black people's nerve endings are less sensitive than white people's.

-- Black people’s blood coagulates more quickly than Whites’
+- Black people’s blood coagulates more quickly than white people's.

-- Blacks have stronger immune systems than Whites’
+- Black people have stronger immune systems than white people.

 Beliefs that Black people have thicker skin have existed for decades.
-For instance, Dr. Samuel Cartright (1793-1863) was a physician who was charged with proving that Blacks were racially inferior to Whites.
-His sensational report on his findings was presented on March 12th, 1851 (3).
+For instance, Dr. Samuel Cartright (1793-1863) was a physician who was charged with proving that Black people were racially inferior to white people.
+His sensational report on his findings was presented on March 12, 1851 (3).
 He invented the psychological condition drapetomania.
 This madness occurred when a slave wanted to escape servitude and run away.
 The treatment he recommended was to whip the slave so they didn't run away.
 He strongly believed that Black people are “insensible to pain when subjected to punishment.”

-White people who believed that Blacks are insensitive to pain and injury felt justified in beating their Black slaves.
+White people who believed that Black people are insensitive to pain and injury felt justified in beating their Black slaves.
 Such attitudes were also endorsed by leaderships such as the military, which justified experimentation on Black soldiers.
-Some scientists also held similar attitudes and felt no remorse over infecting Black people with syphilis — the Tuskegee study.
-Doctors would deny Black people anesthesia before surgery because they also believed that Blacks don’t feel pain.
+Some scientists also held similar attitudes and felt no remorse over infecting Black people with syphilis—the Tuskegee study.
+Doctors would deny Black people anesthesia before surgery because they also believed that Black people don’t feel pain.

 The above-mentioned study was conducted on laypeople.
 But, how about people responsible for treating and managing pain: doctors?
-Medical students and residents were asked to read two mock medical cases about a Black and a White patient, rate their pain, and make medication recommendations.
-The participants also completed the same measure containing items about biological differences between Blacks and Whites.
-About half these medical students and residents endorsed at least one false belief about Black people’s biology.
+Medical students and residents were asked to read two mock medical cases about a Black and a white patient, rate their pain, and make medication recommendations.
+The participants also completed the same measure containing items about biological differences between Black people and white people.
+About half of these medical students and residents endorsed at least one false belief about Black people’s biology.
 Unfortunately, the consequences of these beliefs were far from benign.
 Similar to laypeople, participants who endorsed more false beliefs tended to underestimate Black patients’ pain.
 In other words, residents and to-be doctors exhibited racial bias in pain perception.

-Did not taking Black people’s pain as seriously as Whites affect the medical students’ and residents’ treatment recommendations?
-Absolutely!
+Did not taking Black people’s pain as seriously as white people's affect the medical students’ and residents’ treatment recommendations?
+Absolutely.
 Participants who endorsed more false beliefs were less accurate in their treatments of Black patients.
 So, medical students and residents also exhibited racial bias in treatment recommendations.

 (1) Mende-Siedlecki, P. et al. (2019).
 Perceptual Contributions to Racial Bias in Pain Recognition.
 Journal of Experimental Psychology: General, 148(5), 863-889.